ZiqiPolimeros/Analyse-with-R-Factors-that-Relate-to-BMI-Index/BMI_Report.md

 <br><h3><b><a id="5.2"> Discussion 2 </a></b></h3><br>

 The graph shows that there's a moderate relationship between BMI and Insulin.
 But blood glucose and diabetes have a weak relationship with BMI.
 However, the indicator of relationship between BMI and age is 0.2 which means there's no relationship!
-We didn't know what's wrong.
-In this data set we only dropped some missing values, which is the requirement of performing the method.
-We wanted to find another material to do the analysis, but it's really difficult to find a data set that contains such comprehensive information and detailed explanation of features.
-We continued the analysis and hoped the problem can be avoided or addressed.

 <h4><i>Total Cholesterol, High Density Cholesterol and Blood Pressure</h4></i>